- 3 hours

 The small shops we visit on this tour are closed for the better part of August for the annual Italian vacation period.

 Yes, tastings are included in the price.
+These tastings do not replace a proper meal.
 If you wish to buy anything to take with you, these purchases will be at your own expense.